by Dr. James Gilbert

-This “Alicats in the Wild” blog post comes courtesy of our Australian distributor, Duff & Macintosh Pty Ltd. Dr. James Gilbert was the technical lead for the Australian National University’s development of the Veloce echelle spectrograph, which is now installed on the 3.9-meter Anglo-Australian Telescope at the Siding Spring Observatory in New South Wales, Australia.
-Veloce integrates a highly-customized Alicat closed-volume pressure controller to keep air pressures inside the instrument stable.
-In his own words, here is Dr. James Gilbert.
+This “Alicats in the Wild” blog post comes courtesy of our Australian distributor, Duff & Macintosh Pty Ltd. Veloce integrates a highly-customized Alicat closed-volume pressure controller for stable precision pressure control of air inside the instrument.

 Veloce was built primarily to detect stars that are ‘wobbling’ due to the gravitational tug of one or more orbiting planets.
 Veloce is based on a technique called Precision Radial Velocity Spectroscopy – we measure the spectral content of starlight and look for minuscule colour shifts (Doppler shifts) caused by the periodic motion of the star.

 It is absolutely critical to control the measurement errors of the instrument, because the signal we are looking for is so small.
 We are looking for changes of 1/1500 pixels on our image detector, which is a physical distance of something like ten nanometers on the detector surface.
 This corresponds to a radial velocity measurement of around 1 m/s, meaning we can measure the speed of a star’s motion down to slow walking pace.
 This is sufficient to detect planets not too dissimilar to Earth, that may be in the so-called ‘habitable zone’ of the host star.

 We approached Alicat because we needed industrial-grade reliability as well as science-grade performance.